Sophie Coe

-Sophie Dobzhansky Coe (July 7, 1933 – May 25, 1994) was an American anthropologist, food historian and author, who studied the history of chocolate.
+Sophie Coe (née Dobzhansky; July 7, 1933 – May 25, 1994) was an American anthropologist, food historian, and author born to Soviet immigrants in Southern California.

+Coe studied native New World cooking and the history of chocolate.
+She co-authored The True History of Chocolate (1996), which was completed posthumously by her widower, Michael D. Coe.

+With the help of her husband and friends, the Sophie Coe Prize was created in her honor and is currently awarded annually to an outstanding and original essay or book chapter in food history.

 Early life and education

 Sophie Dobzhansky's parents, Natalia Sivertzeva and Theodosius Dobzhansky, the geneticist and evolutionary biologist, had emigrated to the United States from the USSR in 1927.
 Sophie, their only child, was born in Pasadena, California in 1933, and the family moved to New York in 1940, when she was seven years old.
 In the late 1940s and early 1950s, Dobzhansky spent her summers assisting at the Cold Spring Harbor Laboratory, where Barbara McClintock, the Nobel Prize-winning cytogeneticist, was said to value the gentleness with which Dobzhansky cared for her experimental plants.

 Dobzhansky graduated in 1955 from Radcliffe College with a major in anthropology, where she mastered Russian and Portuguese, and was known for keeping a pet tarantula in a bottle.
 She married shortly before graduation and received her Ph.D. in anthropology from Harvard in 1964.